240 Lincoln Street

 Lander, WY 82520

-We work for you and this process should be smooth and not confusing and that is our goal.
+Since we work for you,our goal is that this process should be smooth and not confusing.

 FREQUENTLY ASKED QUESTIONS

-Setbacks vary depending on the zone you are located in.
+Setback Distances Setbacks vary depending on the zone you are located in.
 Generally the setbacks are measured from the farthest point of the curb from the structure and the property lines.
-Call to find out what your zone requires.
-Detached buildings are buildings that are at least ten feet from the main structure and the setbacks depend on the size of the detached building.
-Detached buildings less than 100 square feet. in size can be placed within 2 feet of the side and rear property lines, detached structures 200 square feet and over must be at least 5 feet from the side and rear property lines
+Call to find out what your zone requires or review the zoning map below and the specific zoning code in City Code Book, Title 4.

 How much will a building permit cost me?

-The permit is based on the value of the structure or the project.
-If it is a new structure, it is determined by the square footage being built and if it is a remodel, it is based on the actual cost of the remodel.
+The permit costs are based on the value of the structure or the project.
+If it is a new structure,or a remodel, it is based on the actual cost of the remodel.
 Using a chart showing structure values, the actual permit cost is a portion of that value.
-Call for exact numbers.
+Please call the Building Inspector for exact costs.

 Are permits expensive?